Skip to content

 1. Centralized Procurement and Warehousing

 Chicken Republic doesn’t leave purchasing to chance.
 It negotiates as one buyer, then distributes to stores from its central points.
-This bulk-buying power gives it leverage.
+The bulk purchase strategy gives the company incredible leverage when negotiating.

 On major equipment and core ingredients, Chicken Republic’s supply chain reduced costs by up to 30% through volume deals.

 Each warehouse serves as a distribution hub, so stores don’t hoard inventory.
-They request what they need, and replenishment is predictable.
+They request what they need when they need it, making replenishment more predictable.
 This tight loop reduces waste, maintains freshness, and ensures control.

 2. In-House Production Facilities